AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

   "An introduction to building and using shared libraries" talk on Linux Conf 2006 (see [this slide](https://man7.org/conf/lca2006/shared_libraries/slide19a.html) for symbol versioning via version script)
+- [How to write shared libraries](https://www.akkadia.org/drepper/dsohowto.pdf) - a paper by Ulrich Drepper